top of page

 How Professionals Repair Slab Leaks

-• First, they identify the precise location of the leak.
-This can be done with the aid of an electronic device or even with the aid of thermal imaging.
+• First, they identify the precise location of the leak using electronic devices or thermal imaging.

-• When the pipes are severely damaged, they replace them.
+• If the pipes are severely damaged, they replace them.

-• Lastly, they check the nearby pipes and fittings.
+• Lastly, they check nearby pipes and fittings to prevent future leaks.

 Why You Should Call a Professional

-Some people attempt to repair the slab leaks themselves in order to avoid the cost of hiring a plumber.
-However, this is not advisable because the problem is complex.
-Using chemicals or drilling without the right guidance may worsen the problem.
-In the long run, improper repair may cause damage to the building’s foundation and even promote the growth of molds.
+Some people attempt to repair slab leaks themselves to save money.
+However, this is not advisable.
+The problem is complex, and using chemicals or drilling without proper guidance may worsen the situation.
+In the long run, improper repairs can damage your building’s foundation and promote mold growth.

 How Can You Prevent Future Slab Leaks?

-As we have all heard, prevention is better than cure.
-To nip a future leak in the bud, you can:
+As we all know, prevention is better than cure.
+To prevent future leaks, you can:

-• Ensure your water pressure is within a safe range, so your pipes aren’t over-pressurized.
+• Ensure your water pressure is within a safe range to avoid over-pressurizing your pipes.

 • Have your plumbing inspected annually by a professional plumber.
-This can prevent future costly repairs.
+This can help prevent costly repairs.

-• Listen for unusual noises, look for unusual dampness, or pay attention to your water bills.
-These are all signs of a leak.
+• Listen for unusual noises, look for dampness, and pay attention to your water bills.
+These are all signs of a potential leak.

 Taking a few minutes to prevent future leaks can save you thousands of dollars in the long run.